 Lehigh is one of only a few universities in the U.S. to have two aberration corrected electron microscopes.
-It houses the world's highest resolution x-ray analytical microscope-a VG HB603 STEM equipped with a Nion aberration corrector: a unique instrument designed for nanoscale analysis.
-The Nanocharacterization Laboratory also is home to a JEOL ARM200C (Atomic Resolution Microscope) fitted with a cold-field emission source, a CEOS probe-forming aberration corrector, a solid state X-ray detector and an advanced EELS imaging filter.
+It houses a high resolution x-ray analytical microscope -- a VG HB603 STEM equipped with a Nion aberration corrector: a unique instrument designed for nanoscale analysis.
+The Electron Microscopy and Nanofabrication Facility is also home to a JEOL ARM200F (Atomic Resolution Microscope) fitted with a cold-field emission source, a CEOS probe-forming aberration corrector, and a solid state X-ray detector.

-The SEM capability of the Nanocharacterization Lab is extensive allowing us to cover specialist applications including EDS, WDS, EBSD, environmental and variable pressure microscopy, low-voltage imaging and cathodoluminescence.
+The SEM capability of the Electron Microscopy Facility is extensive allowing us to cover specialist applications including EDS, WDS, EBSD, XuM, environmental and variable pressure microscopy, low-voltage imaging and cathodoluminescence.

 The annual Lehigh Microscopy School is the largest and longest running electron microscopy course in the world.
-It utilizes the superb facilities of the Nanocharacterization Lab and is supplemented by additional microscopes brought in by instrument manufacturers for the duration of the courses.
+It utilizes the superb facilities of the Electron Microscopy and Nanofabrication Facility and is supplemented by additional microscopes brought in by instrument manufacturers for the duration of the courses.